sdsu-comp526/fall24/_sources/slides/module2-1_intro_to_c.md

 - Variable names begin with letters, `_`, followed by combination of letters, `_`, or digits `0-9`
 - Do not use reserved words
 - C is **case-sensitive**!

+### Global variables
+- They have a place in C programming, but are often used to fix badly written code.
+If multiple parts of your code (like two functions) need to operate on a variable you should use pointers (we'll see more on this later) to share this variable rather than make it available to every function.

 ### Basic Data Types
 - `int`, `float`, `double`, `char` (single character), and `_Bool` (or `bool` if you include the header `stdbool.h`)